 [Regulation 7B inserted: Gazette 27 Jun 2017 p.
 3414.]

-8. Classes of business and categories of licence prescribed (Act s.
+8. Descriptions of business and categories of licence prescribed (Act s.
 5A)

 (1) A business described in Schedule 4 column 2 is prescribed for the purposes of section 5A.

 (2) A category of dealer’s licence listed in Schedule 4 column 1 is prescribed for the description of business opposite that category in column 2.